 Shown is the comparison of two randomly chosen protein, which were either fused to 6xHis-tag or Twin-Strep-tag®.
 Protein were purified via NiNTA resin, which was done under optimal His-tag purification conditions, or via Strep-Tactin®XT resin using physiological buffer conditions on the right side, respectively.
 Both proteins show low background when purified using the Strep-tag® system.

 Improved performance of the 3rd generation Strep-tag® system

-An advantage ot the new Strep-tag system III is that it allows intensive washing with loss of protein yields.
-This figure shows purification of mCherry-Twin-Strep-tag fusion protein on 1 ml Strep-Tactin Superflow resin and 1 ml Strep-Tactin XT Superflow resin.
-After prepared E. coli supernatants were applied onto the column, columns were washed with 8 CV Buffer W in order to reach a constant absorption at A260/A280 nm.
+An advantage ot the new Strep-tag® system III is that it allows intensive washing without the loss in protein yield.
+This figure shows the purification of mCherry-Twin-Strep-tag® fusion protein via 1 ml Strep-Tactin® Superflow® resin and 1 ml Strep-Tactin®XT Superflow® resin.
+E. coli supernatants were prepared and applied onto the column.
+Then the columns were washed with 8 CV Buffer W in order to reach a constant absorption at A260/A280 nm.
 Then the target protein was eluted with biotin.
-Samples of the last wash fraction and the elution fraction were analysed on SDS-PAGE showing that some of the target protein was washed down from Strep-Tactin Superflow resin, whereas no protein was eluted from Strep-Tactin XT Superflow resin.
+Samples of the last wash fraction and the elution fraction were analysed on SDS-PAGE showing that some of the target protein was washed down from Strep-Tactin® Superflow® resin, whereas no protein was eluted from Strep-Tactin®XT Superflow® resin.

 The elution fractions were further analysed in Western Blot, showing that the remaining bands are degradation products of mCherry.